-We all know that outdoor air can be polluted especially in big cities.
-But did you knew that indoor air can be more polluted than outdoor air?
+We all know outdoor air can be polluted, especially in big cities.
+But did you know indoor air could be more polluted than outdoor air?

 – Bad ventilation

 – Indoor pollutant sources like:

 - VOCs (volatile organic compounds)

 - Building materials such as asbestos, formaldehyde, and lead;

 - Household products and pesticides such as perfumes, cleaning products, air fresheners,